free valentines day cards

 easy diy costumes / by ann kelle

 I think my love of costumes originated from my Mom.
 When I was a child, my Mom would make the BEST costumes for us kids.
 Using creativity and things around the house, she would always come up with the most unique costumes.
 And the costumes weren’t just for the kids, my Mom and Aunts (Mom’s sisters) would also wear costumes they made.
-One year, my Mom and her friends decided to wear costumes based on the Wizard of Oz.
-My Mom was “Dorothy.”
-I remember watching her make her ruby red shoes by dousing them in glue and then dunking them in a bowl of red glitter.
-I thought she was the coolest.
-One year, she went as Mr. T. Yep, she’s the coolest mom.
-In honor of her, we decided to make simple, diy costumes based on the kids in my Pumpkin Fun fabrics.
+We decided to make simple, diy costumes based on the kids in my Pumpkin Fun fabrics.
 These are super easy with loads of cuteness.
 Find the directions on how we made these below.

 easy diy costumes / bumble bee costume / by ann kelle